 Despite the FPL’s benefit of providing a nationally recognized income threshold for determining who is poor, its shortcomings are well documented.
-The measure is not based on the current cost of basic household necessities, and except for Alaska and Hawaii, it is not adjusted to reflect cost of living differences across the U.S.
+The measure is not based on the current cost of basic household necessities, and except for Alaska and Hawai‘i, it is not adjusted to reflect cost of living differences across the U.S.

 The FPL is so understated that many government and nonprofit agencies use multiples of the FPL to determine eligibility for assistance programs.
-While other alternative measures have been established, none comprehensively measure the number of households who are struggling in each county in a state.
+While other alternative measures have been established, none comprehensively measure the number of households that are struggling in each county in a state.
 The ALICE research fills that void.